-The Physical Education department is not accredited to graduate Athletic Trainers.
-However, with the right prerequisites, graduates can apply to graduate programs in Athletic Training.
-Graduate programs in South Carolina only accept students with undergraduate degrees in Athletic Training, but a number of other programs accept applicants from other fields.
-The CAATE website has a listing of Entry Level Masters (ELM) programs across the nation.
+The EXSC department is not accredited to graduate athletic trainers; however, with the right prerequisites, graduates can apply to graduate programs in athletic training.
+Most graduate programs in South Carolina only accept students with undergraduate degrees in athletic training, but a number of other programs accept applicants from other fields.
+The CAATE website has a listing of entry level masters (ELM) programs across the nation.

 Yes.
 You must first contact the South Carolina State Department to get a list of what classes will be necessary to make this transition.
 The proper forms can be found on their website.
 You can then meet with an advisor on campus to decide how best to take the necessary classes.